Fast and Interpretable Protein Substructure Alignment via Optimal Transport: Transport Planner

 \paragraph{Learnable and Parameter-Free Implementations} The siamese network architecture can be chosen flexibly, ranging from Transformer-based \citep{hamamsyProteinRemoteHomology2024} models to graph neural networks \citep{jamasbEvaluatingRepresentationLearning2024}, depending on the inductive bias of the input data and the computational budget.
 Here we also provide a simple implementation using fully connected layers:

 where $\mW_1 \in \R^{d \times d^{\prime}}$ and $\mW_2 \in \R^{d^{\prime} \times d^{\prime}}$ are learnable transformation matrices with $d^{\prime}$ hidden dimension.
 For simplicity, we omit the subscript of $\mH$ as the siamese network applies the same set of parameters to both the query and candidate proteins.
 This lightweight design serves as an effective default while allowing more sophisticated architectures to be substituted without modifying the overall PLASMA architecture.
-In addition, for scenarios with a lack of labeled data, we introduce a parameter-free variant, \textbf{PLASMA-PF}, which bypasses the siamese network and directly computes costs from ${\rm LN}(\mH)$.
+In addition, for scenarios with a lack of labeled data, we introduce a parameter-free variant, \textbf{PLASMA-PF}, which bypasses the siamese network and operates directly on residue embeddings.
+The cost used in the OT objective follows (\ref{eq:cost-matrix}) with no architectural components removed other than the encoder.
 PLASMA-PF preserves the fundamental alignment functionality and offers a fast baseline for substructure similarity evaluation.
-Notably, the learnable version remains preferable for improved stability and extrapolation.
-See empirical evidence in Section~\ref{subsec:alignment-quality-analysis} and Figure~\ref{fig:lms-comparison}.
+Notably, the learnable version remains preferable for improved stability and extrapolation (See Section~\ref{subsec:alignment-quality-analysis} and Figure~\ref{fig:lms-comparison}).

 \paragraph{Sinkhorn Alignment Matrix} Based on the cost matrix $\gC$ defined in (\ref{eq:cost-matrix}), we formulate the corresponding OT problem (Appendix~\ref{sec:ot-formulation}) and solve it using the Sinkhorn algorithm \citep{cuturiSinkhornDistancesLightspeed2013}.
 The algorithm approximates the OT plan by iteratively scaling the matrix to satisfy the marginal constraints with row and column normalizations, ensuring that the total alignment weights of each residue are properly distributed across residues of the other protein: